 Elementary students are invited to an interactive learning experience in computing, robotics, and cybersecurity.
 Undergraduate students will cover topics such as Python Art, Number Theory, Scratch, Cryptography and Robotics over the course of this one-week camp.
 This event will provide students with the opportunity to explore computing topics, and learning about additional resources to continue their learning.
 Students should have a basic level of reading comprehension and math skills.

 This one-week camp is designed to introduce students to the world of wearable technology.
 Here, students will take an inside look at the possibilities of creating wearable technology and the revolution behind such technology.
 Students will foster their talent and creativity by being introduced to the principles of cloud computing, progressive web application development, electronics and the Internet of Things.
 This hands-on experience provides students the ability to learn about software, hardware, and applying Arduino programming to create wearable items such as light-up keychains, bracelets, and brooches, as well as time to discover their own passion for creating fashion.
 Labs will consist of creating a prototype design on a breadboard, and verifying the design works, using our state-of-the-art test and measurement equipment.

 Scholarships are available for all of our camps.
 They are assessed on a case-by-case basis.
 Please make sure that you are applying for both a camp and a scholarship to be considered for camp.

 Can my son participate in this camp?
-With the exception of the Make Your Own Wearables camp, all students are eligible to apply for camp.
+All students are eligible to apply for camp.
 Some camps are geared more towards girls, but we accept boys into all of our camps.